AlteredAdmin/Stereoscopic-Video/README.md

 # Stereoscopic Video Creation from a Single Image

+## :warning: Experimental Repo - Use With Caution ⚠️

 This guide explains a Python script that simulates a stereoscopic video effect using a single static image.
 Stereoscopic videos create the illusion of depth by presenting two slightly different images to each of the viewer's eyes.

 ## Requirements